-MIDI is an essential device available to the modern music producer because of ease and flexibility.
+MIDI is an essential device available to modern music producers because of its ease and flexibility.
 Not only does MIDI allow you to “play” just about any instrument, but it also enables you to add effects.
 There are limitless possibilities in terms of music production.

-Firstly, try out a simple set up and get comfortable with the different pieces of hardware and the numerous effects enabled with a DAW.
+Firstly, try out a simple set-up and get comfortable with the different pieces of hardware and the numerous effects enabled by a DAW.

 When you got the basics covered, you can add in as many pieces of musical equipment as you like, and you’re off to your own MIDI DIY project!